 Many graduate programs require a statistics course (which is also a prerequisite for LIN 490 and meets the Quantitative Reasoning General Education requirement -- see above).

 Many graduate programs require 25 hours of observation in a clinic (observing an SLP).
 Students can do these hours on their own or as part of a one- to three-credit independent study (LIN 398).

 Suggested four-year plan for Linguistics Majors, Speech and Language Science Concentration

 There are many possible paths through the major.
 The listings below are suggestions that may or may not be appropriate for individual students.
 Courses do not have to be taken in the order shown here so long as the prerequisites for each course are met before it is taken.

-See the departmental catalog listing for course prerequisites.
-Note especially that students must earn at least a 'B' in LIN 185 before enrolling in LIN 311, 312, 313, 314, or 315, and that LIN 185 may be repeated at most one time.
+See the course list for course prerequisites.
+Note especially that students must earn a grade of B or higher in LIN 185 before enrolling in LIN 311, 312, 313, 314, or 315, and that LIN 185 may be repeated at most one time.
 Also, LIN 490 has a statistics prerequisite (PSY 201, MAT 120, or equivalent course).